ClementNerma/Trasher/README.md

 But if you only want to use a single trash directory on, let's say, your computer's internal hard drive / SSD, removing items from an external storage device will fail by default.
 You can still allow it by providing the `-m / --move-ext-filesystems` option, which will make Trasher move the deleted items to the main filesystem's trash, which can take a lot of time if there are many (especially large) files and/or directories to move around.

+It's also possible to specify a size limit for external filesystems' items.
+This way, items won't be moved around if they are too large, making the command fail instead.
+Such size can be provided with `-s / --size-limit-move-ext-filesystems` using an integer or floating-point size suffixed by either `B` for bytes, `K` for kilobytes, `M` for megabytes, `G` for gigabytes, `T` for terabytes, `P` for petabytes and finally `E` for exabytes.
+It's also possible to add another `B` or `iB` which makes the following sizes all valid: `2.4M`, `2.4MB`, `2.4MiB`.

 ## Usage

 All commands look like this: